Help for Crime Victims

 The National Center for Missing and Exploited Children (NCMEC), with support from OVC, provides funds to help left-behind parents in international child abduction cases through its Victim Reunification Travel Program.
 For assistance, contact NCMEC at 1–800–843–5678.

 If you are a foreign national and have been a victim of crime, please contact your foreign consular office in the United States.
-A listing is available from the Foreign Embassy Information Web page on the State Department website.
+A listing is available from the Foreign Embassy Information web page on the U.S. Department of State's website.

 Eaton County (Michigan) Prosecuting Attorney Office – International Prosecutor Websites